-Article History Abstract Received: 08 June 2023 Revised: 21 Sept 2023 Accepted: 08 Dec 2023 In this article, the opinions about the relationship between the Uzbek language as a whole, which is formed by the relationship of interrelated and mutually demanding elements, and the relationship between localization and localization are highlighted CC License CC-BY-NC-SA 4.0 Keywords: Linguistic Field, Formal-Semantic, Formal-Functional, Semantic Field, Invariant-Variantity, Locality, Localization Relationship
+Article History Annotation: Received: Revised: Accepted: This article covers the Uzbek language as a whole, the concept of space, and the helpers, which are formed by the relationship of interrelated and mutually demanding elements.
+CC License CC-BY-NC-SA 4.0 Keywords: linguistic field, formal-semantic, auxiliary, "space" concept, formal-functional, semantic field, invariant-variantity, locality, localization relationship.

-1. Introduction
+Introduction